Qatar national football team: Copa América

 Qatar was the second team from outside the Americas to participate in the Copa América, and were invited for the first time in 2019.

 CONCACAF Gold Cup

-Qatar was the second team from Asia to participate in the CONCACAF Gold Cup, and were invited for the first time in 2021.
+Qatar was the second team from Asia to participate in the CONCACAF Gold Cup after South Korea, and were invited for the first time in 2021.

 Gulf Cup

 The Gulf Cup has been played on a bi-annual basis since 1970.
 The tournament has changed since the first edition from a round-robin basis to a knockout tournament in the latter years.
 Notably, the 2000 edition was cancelled and the 2003 and 2010 were moved due to congested fixture lists with other tournaments, such as the Asian Cup.